nodes777/gameengine/notes/Chapter8.md

 Point Light - What we've been modelling
 Directional - Like the Sun, multiple parallel light rays coming from the same direction.
 Has no distance drop off.
 Typically global lights.
 Spotlight - Point light encompassed by a cone pointing in a specific direction, the light direction, with angular attenuation parameters for the inner and outer cone angles

+## Chapter 8.7 Shadow Simulation

+Shadows convey relative sizes, depths, distances, orderings

+Computationally, this is an expensive operation because general visibility determination is an O(n) operation, where n is the number of objects in the scene.
+Algorithmically, this is a challenging problem because the visibility computation needs to occur within the fragment shader during illumination computation

+Dedicated shadow caster and reciever based on the WebGL stencil buffer.

+Shadow caster: This is the object that causes the shadow.
+In the Figure 8-23 example, the Hero object is the shadow caster.

+Shadow receiver: This is the object that the shadow appears on.
+In the Figure 8-23 example, the Minion object is the shadow receiver.

+Shadow caster geometry: This is the actual shadow, in other words, the darkness on the shadow receiver because of the occlusion of light.
+In the Figure 8-23 example, the dark imprint of the hero appearing on the minion behind the actual hero object is the shadow caster geometry.

+Shadow Simulation Algorithm:
+1) Compute shadow caster geometry
+2) Render shadow caster as usual
+3) Render shadow caster geometry as a dark shadow caster object over the receiver.
+4) Render shadow caster as usual

+For example, to render the shadow in Figure 8-23, the dark hero shadow caster geometry is first computed based on the positions of the light source, the Hero object (shadow caster), and the Minion object (shadow receiver).

+After that, the Minion object (shadow receiver) is first rendered as usual, followed by rendering the shadow caster geometry as the Hero object with a dark constant color, and lastly the Hero object (shadow caster) is rendered as usual.

+Problem occurs when the shadow caster geometry extends beyond the bounds of the shadow reciever.

+WebGL stencil buffer is designed specifically to resolve these types of situations

+Shadow Simulation Algorithm:
+Given a shadowReceiver
+    A: Draw the shadowReceiver to the canvas as usual

+    // Stencil operations to enable the region for drawing shadowCaster
+    B1: Initialize all stencil buffer pixels to off
+    B2: Switch on the stencil buffer pixels that correspond to the shadowReceiver object
+    B3: Enable stencil buffer checking

+    // Compute shadowCaster geometries and draw them on the shadowReceiver
+    C: For each shadowCaster of this shadowReceiver
+         D: For each shadow casting light source
+               D1: Compute the shadowCaster geometry
+               D2: Draw the shadowCaster geometry

+Goals
+Understand shadows can be simulated by rendering explicit geometries Appreciate the basic operations of the WebGL stencil buffer Understand the simulation of shadows with shadow caster and receiver Implement the shadow simulation algorithm based on the WebGL stencil buffer